Year Joined MKLM: 2014

 People Served: Children and youth

-Project Goal(s): Promote children and youths’ personal development
+Project Goal(s): Promote children and youth’s personal development

-Juan reflects, “For me, being a Maryknoll Lay Missioner is to have my heart open, to be transformed by the community I live and work with, which continuously transforms me into a more compassionate person.
-By doing this, the people around me and those I have the privilege to work with are inspired to search and follow their own personal journey.”
+“Living and sharing life with the people here is such a privilege,” Juan says about his life and work in Tacopaya.
+“Our very different life journeys meet in this place and time to enrich us all in a grace-filled way.
+For me, being a Maryknoll Lay Missioner is to have my heart open, to be transformed by the community I live and work with, which continuously transforms me into a more compassionate person.
+And it is my hope that the people I have the privilege to work with are inspired to search and follow their own personal journey.”

 Prior to his ministry in Bolivia, Juan lived and worked in El Salvador in the rural community of San Francisco, where people make a living as subsistence farmers.
 Working on values reinforcement at a middle school, he fostered a safe space for children and youth to develop both individually and as a part of a community, and to strive for the common good.
 He also led an after school program, critical thinking workshops and the parish youth group.

 Juan is from Manizales, Colombia.
 When he was a teenager, his family migrated to the United States.
 Juan recently lived in Toms River, New Jersey.
 He has a bachelor of science in industrial engineering from New Jersey Institute of Technology, Newark, and worked as a manufacturing engineer and car mechanic.
 Juan did several summer service trips to the Dominican Republic.
 As part of his mission discernment, Juan made an eight-month motorcycle pilgrimage of the Americas.